 His hands came up around her neck.
 "That was my woman!" he roared.

-"Join her then," Faith suggested as she staked him from the back then turned back to the three she was fighting.
+"Join her then," Faith said as she staked him from the back then turned back to the three she was fighting.

 "Hey!" a voice sounded behind Faith.
 She spun, her stake already coming down to take out the unexpected opponent.